David-Pacheco-CSULA/Senior_Design_2021_22/README.md

 When I completed the facial detection code I realized that I would not have the ability to create an accurate enough learning model to fit the needs of our robot so I have decided to use those paths.
 From there, OpenCV has an integrated function that specifically uses those paths for object detection so it was pretty straight foward.
+Many many helpful references/guides online.
 I have added comments to all the code seen so nothing should be a mystery.

 References:
 (1)"OpenCV Course - Full Tutorial with Python"               https://www.youtube.com/watch?v=oXlwWbU8l2o&t=11266s